 Following the Bluebook, the same notice of proposed action would be cited:

-Westlaw provides the full text of COMAR in the MD-ADC database.
+Westlaw provides the full text of COMAR.
 Although the text of the Maryland Register is not available, biweekly updates to the Westlaw version of COMAR are scheduled.

-The Westlaw (and Lexis) versions of COMAR include a disclaimer stating that the electronic version is not considered official text and that “... only the printed version of this text is official, valid, and enforceable under Maryland law.”
+The Lexis and Westlaw versions of COMAR include a disclaimer stating that the electronic version is not considered official text and that “... only the printed version of this text is official, valid, and enforceable under Maryland law.”